 Problems associated with a magnetic ride control system are best located by an authorized professional, but you can check these by yourself.
 The onboard diagnostic system on your car will alert you of a problem with the suspension if it detects it often.

 However, this may only happen after the issue is already quite severe.
-So, identifying the issue early and taking necessary steps in a timely manner can minimize the harm a severe suspension malfunction can inflict on your vehicle.
+So, identifying the issue early and taking necessary steps promptly can minimize the harm a severe suspension malfunction can inflict on your vehicle.

 Vehicle Takes a Long Time to Stop